 - Housing finance agencies in all 50 states

 - HUD homeownership assistance

 “There are many publicly and privately funded programs available to help first-time buyers, such as state bond loans and DPA programs,” continues Gravelle.
 “These programs for home buyers offer funds administered by cities, counties, housing finance agencies, nonprofits, lenders, and other groups; in some high-cost areas, even employers offer them.”

 Because these programs are typically offered by local governments, the best way to learn more about them is to speak with a loan officer or local real estate agent or search online for “first-time home buyer programs” or “down payment assistance programs” in your city or county.

 “Keep in mind that not everyone qualifies for these state-run programs,” says Anderson.
 “Factors such as income, credit score, profession, and even the location you’re looking to purchase in can determine your eligibility.”

-Down payment assistance (DPA) for first-time home buyers
+Down payment assistance for first-time home buyers

+Down payment assistance programs (DPAs) help first-time buyers by covering all or part of their down payment requirements.
 There are thousands of DPA programs available nationwide and locally.
 The aid they offer comes in several different forms, including grants, loans, and credits.

-- “Alternatively, the DPA program can be a second mortgage loan offered at a low or zero interest rate that needs to be paid back or forgiven over a certain period.
-This most likely will also be secured by a lien on your property”
+“Alternatively, the DPA program can be a second mortgage loan offered at a low or zero interest rate that needs to be paid back or forgiven over a certain period.
+This most likely will also be secured by a lien on your property.”

 To help find DPA programs, check out these links: